phyothinzaraung/WordListApp/README.md

 # WordListApp
-Show word list in RecyclerView that are save in Room Database
+Show word list in RecyclerView that are saved in Room Database